 WHAT'S FOR DINNER?
 THERE'S A MEAL PLANNING APP FOR THAT.

-Every evening for generations, families have been asking the same question: “What’s for dinner?”
+If you’re like millions of other families around the world, you’re eating most, if not all, of your meals at home.
+And that presents a problem—what’s for dinner…again?
 Luckily, you have tools in your pocket past generations didn’t: a smartphone or tablet.
-Shopping organizers, meal planners, recipes, even nutrition information: there's a meal planning and cooking app for every part of the process – just about the only thing your device can’t do for you is prep the meal!
+Shopping organizers, meal planners, recipes, even nutrition information—there's a meal planning and cooking app for every part of the process.
+Just about the only thing your device can’t do for you is prep the meal!
 (It can order takeout, though.
 Just saying.)

-“Mealboard” Want your grocery store experience to be smooth and quick?
+Mealboard: If you have to go to the store, you want your grocery experience to be smooth and quick.
 Tailor your shopping list not just to your recipe plans, but to the store where you’re shopping.
-This app analyzes the recipes you want to make and then uploads the store’s prices, so you know you’ll to stick to your budget before you even walk into the supermarket.
+This app analyzes the recipes you want to make and then uploads the store’s prices, so you know you’ll stick to your budget before you even walk into the supermarket.